Firefighters Union President Responds To Donald Trump After POTUS Criticizes Union For Endorsing Biden

 Trump also stated that none of the IAFF firefighters he knows are planning on voting for Biden.

-Speaking to Time, Schaitberger said that he’s aware that not every last member of his union is going to vote for Biden, or any Democrat who opposes Trump, and that some of the members will be voting for Trump, which is their right.
+Speaking to Time, Schaitberger said that he’s aware that not every last member of his union is going to vote for Biden or any Democrat who opposes Trump and that some of the members will be voting for Trump, which is their right.

 Schaitberger also made it clear that Trump’s attacks on his union aren’t going to thwart his endorsement of Biden.

-“I’m just going to continue to communicate out what we do and not directly respond to unpleasant and unseemly and inaccurate tweets.”

 Schaitberger also noted that Biden’s platform is one that lines up with at least some of the needs of IAFF members.

 “[Biden] runs in the middle of the political spectrum on a worker-focused platform — and that’s where we have to be a strong voice.”